ndiddy99/openmadoola/README.md

 #### Changes for all game types
 - Game runs without NES hardware limitations (no slowdown, no sprite flicker, no garbage on the edge of the screen)
 - Game progress is saved to disk
+- The status/stage screens can be skipped by pressing the Start button.
 - Fixed a bug where collecting the Wing of Madoola and then entering a door would make Darutos not spawn
 - Fixed a bug where killing Darutos and then dying to one of his fireballs would let you skip fighting him after continuing
 - Fixed a bug where sound effects would sometimes get stuck on, glitch out, etc.